Whose baseline compiler is it anyway?: Single-pass Compilation of Wasm

 After emitting a few machine instructions for the prologue, compilation procedes by examining each instruction in sequence.
 Instructions that access locals (\wasm{local.get}, \wasm{local.set} and \wasm{local.tee}) manipulate the abstract state.
 Depending on whether the local or top-of-stack is allocated to a register, the compiler may emit a load or store instruction, but often emits no code at all.
-We'll see in the next section that variations in the abstract state of the compilers we study impact the amount of moves generated.
+We'll see in the next section that variations in the abstract state of the compilers we examined impact the amount of moves generated.
 For constant-generating instructions like \wasm{i32.const}, abstract values can model concrete values and avoid generating any code at all.
 Of the \NumCompilers compilers we study, all but one model constants.

 Control flow requires the compiler to manage \emph{snapshots} of the abstract state that represent the contents of registers and the stack at labels, i.e. merges in control flow.
 All constructs except \wasm{loop} have their label at the end, which means that all branches to the label will be seen before the label itself.
-For \wasm{loop}, absent any knowledge of the code in the loop body, compilers must over-approximate the abstract state before compiling the loop body, e.g. by assuming all operand slots could be modified on backedges.
+For \wasm{loop}, absent any knowledge of the code in the loop body, compilers must over-approximate the abstract state before compiling the loop body, e.g. by assuming all slots could be modified on backedges.

-A key design consideration in making a fast compiler is efficiently snapshotting the abstract state and merging states coming from multiple branches, since the abstract state can be thousands or tens of thousands of locals for large functions.
-Though beyond the level of detail appropriate for such a short paper, different compilers we studied have different strategies, either making copy extremely cheap (i.e. \texttt{memcpy}), keeping a delta index, or by spilling many values so they don't need to be tracked.
+A key design consideration in making a fast compiler is efficiently snapshotting the abstract state and merging states coming from multiple branches, since the abstract state can have tens of thousands of slots for large functions.
+Different compilers we studied have different strategies, either making copy extremely cheap (i.e. \texttt{memcpy}), keeping a delta index, or tracking only a subset of slots and spilling the rest.
 A nice benefit of Wasm's structured control flow is that the snapshot for a merge point can be deallocated as soon as a control construct is exited.
-Both of these considerations help avoid JIT bombs, which are small programs that exploit a non-linearity in the algorithmic complexity of a compiler as a form of denial-of-service attack~\cite{VerifierDos}.
+These considerations help avoid JIT bombs, which are small programs that exploit a non-linearity in the algorithmic complexity of a compiler as a form of denial-of-service attack~\cite{VerifierDos}.